particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 Additional information on M8 cables and connectors can be found in the [M8 Accessories Datasheet](/datasheets/asset-tracking/tracker-m8-accessories/).

+You must enable CAN_5V in order to use GPIO on M8 pins 3, 4, and 5 (A3, D8/RX/SDA, D9/TX/SCL) on the Tracker One.
+If CAN_5V is not powered, these pins are isolated from the MCU starting with version 1.1 of the Tracker One/Tracker Carrier Board (September 2020 and later).
+This is necessary to prevent an issue with shipping mode, see technical advisory note [TAN002](https://support.particle.io/hc/en-us/articles/360052713714).

 ---

 ### Carrier Board Power and I/O Connector